Is tea good for you? Well, that depends. Follow our tips, and there should be no trouble brewing!

 That doesn’t mean the other tea brands were totally safe, however.
 In fact, only Red Rose was found to contain no pesticides at all.

-Is tea good for you, then?
-If you want your health to be helped, not harmed, by your tea drinking habit, then it’s essential to ensure you use an organic tea, and if you like yours flavoured, try an organic blend that uses only natural flavouring.
+Is tea good for you?
+If you want your health to be helped, not harmed, by your tea drinking habit, then it’s essential to ensure you use an organic tea.
+If you like yours flavoured, try an organic blend that uses only natural flavouring.

 Make your cuppa with a ‘tea egg’, strainer teapot, or manual strainer that fits over the top of a mug.
 It’s easy, and in many cases, it’s actually ultimately cheaper to buy good quality leaves that you can use for quite a few cups than disposable tea bags designed for single use.